societe-generale/rabbitmq-advanced-spring-boot-starter/README.md

 #### Message Exception Handler

-In addition to the above dead letter queue, we can also configure MessageExceptionHandler's to have additional exception handling like saving the failed message exception to database, or doing additional logging etc.
+In addition to the above dead letter queue, we can also configure MessageExceptionHandler to have additional exception handling like saving the failed message exception to database, or doing additional logging etc.
-If you want to handle MessageException , you can implement the MessageExceptionHandler and configure the bean in spring.
+If you want to handle MessageException, you can implement the MessageExceptionHandler and configure the bean in Spring.
 Each message and the exception will be passed to all MessageExceptionHandler (if its configured)

 You need to enable the retry to use the message exception handler